willsonho2000/111-2-CA_final/README.md

 ## First time to be here?
 1. Clone the master repo.
+2. Create a branch.
-2. Modify the content and push it.
+3. Modify the content and push it.
+4. You will need to up-stream your branch.
-3. Pull request to merge the branch to main.
+5. Pull request to merge the branch to main.